Healthdirect Australia is a useful website for information on chronic pain and other somatic complaints. Visit http://www.healthdirect.gov.au

 PMPs typically occur in a group setting and vary from two to six weeks duration.

 Given the lack of firm evidence for the efficacy of pharmacological interventions, CBT should be considered the first-line treatment for somatic symptom disorders.
 However, medication may be beneficial for veterans who:

 - are unwilling or unable to engage in CBT, or

 In cases where medication is considered necessary, antidepressants such as selective serotonin reuptake inhibitors (SSRIs) and serotonin-noradrenaline reuptake inhibitors (SNRIs) are the preferred first-line treatment (Kleinstäuber et al., 2014).
 Veterans with predominant pain symptoms may also respond to anticonvulsants, such as gabapentin (e.g. Neurontin) or pregablin (e.g. Lyrica).

-There are a range of warning signs to look out for that may be precursors to mental health issues.
-If you are feeling down or anxious, worried about what you are doing, or having issues with everyday life such as poor sleep or pain.
+There are a range of signs and symptoms to be aware of that could be an early indication of an emerging mental health issue.
+This may include feeling down or anxious, persistent worry, or issues in everyday life such as poor sleep or pain.

 Military service is physically demanding, so when you leave the ADF you may have a physical injury.
 A range of veteran-specific services and support are available from DVA to help you get on with a healthy and active civilian life.